Samaritan’s Purse volunteers are serving homeowners who have stood firm in their faith through life’s most difficult storms.

 Our volunteers are meeting storm victims who have endured so much, yet refuse to give up because they’re trusting God in the midst of tragedy.

-A Walking MiracleVOLUNTEER IN NEW ORLEANS
+A Walking MiracleVOLUNTEER IN LOUISIANA

 Greg was sitting on the couch in his living room, and before he could get up and run to a safe place in the house, it was too late.
 In a matter of seconds the tornado was gone, the damage done.